lukassup/pkgbake/README.md

 # pkgbuilder

 PKGBUILD builder for Arch linux User repository

 Written in Python 3.
 Based on PKGBUILD templates provided by `pacman`.

+Currently supports generating PKGBUILDs for Ruby Gems, NodeJS and Python packages.

+> **NOTE:** This script does not manage dependecies in any sane way so you will
+> stil have to manually do that, *especially*, if you intend to submit your
+> PKGBUILDs to the AUR.
+Not all packages in the AUR/Arch repos follow naming
+> conventions `python-`*`pkgname`* or `ruby-`*`pkgname`* and so on...
+> Script assumes that they *do* -- package names are printed all lowercase and
+> underscores are replaced with dashes.
+Another thing is that you must check
+> and test the `package()` function -- it might need some tuning for specific
+> packages (*duh! it's based on a template*). **This script is not meant to
+> produce the final PKGBUILD result -- it's just a quicker way to generate
+> them.
+USE AT YOUR OWN RISK**.

 ## USAGE